Who are you calling a caregiver?

 - see a decline in their loved one's independence or cognitive capacity?

 - are wondering how they will take care of a loved one now or down the line?

 - are on average 40-50 years old?

 If your answer to any of those questions is yes then you have caregiving employees.
 Some caregivers may be providing hands-on physical care in the traditional way that most people think about caregiving.
 But others may only be checking in by phone, managing finances, or doing research on behalf of someone.
 Whatever their circumstances, if they are concerned about an aging loved one, then they experience stress, absenteeism, and presenteeism related to that concern.
-It's that stress, absenteeism, and presenteeism that our Caregiver Solutions at Work program addresses.
+It's that stress, absenteeism, and presenteeism that our Beach Glass Employer Solutions program addresses.